xemul/cylang/README.md

 them and retuls in a boolean value.

 Ifs and loops tokens: `? ?? ~( ~+`.
 All evaluate one or more command blocks and may pass control to them.
-All typically result in NOVALUE, but of the `<-` command is met in the command block, the if/loop token is evaluated into its argument (see more details further).
+All typically result in NOVALUE, but if one of the return commands is met in the command block, the if/loop token is evaluated into its argument (see more details further).

 The `?` evaluates three tokens -- a boolean one and two command blocks.
 If the bool is true the control is passed to the first block, otherwise to the second.